josmas/sensedash/README.md

 ### Database

 Before you can start you need to setup a database.
-MySQL database is used as default.
+MySQL NDB database setup documentation is provided as an example:
 * [MySQL setup](doc/mysql-db.md)

 ### Installation